-- Now click the “AP” tab in Odin and select the TWRP recovery.tar file that you downloaded.
+- Click the “AP” tab in Odin and select the TWRP recovery.tar file that you downloaded.
 It will take a second or two for Odin3 to load this file.

 - Make sure that your Odin3 looks like this.
 The only option ticked should be F. Reset Time.

-- Now you’re all set to flash the recovery.
+- You’re all set to flash the recovery now.
 Just click the start button in Odin3 and sit back.

-- Now turn off your device properly as we are going to boot into recovery mode.
+- Turn off your device properly as we are going to boot into recovery mode.

-- Now in TWRP Recovery, tap Wipe > Format Data to remove encryption.
+- In TWRP Recovery, tap Wipe > Format Data to remove encryption.
 This will erase your device completely.

-- Now tap “Wipe > Format Data > type “yes” to formate data.
+- Tap “Wipe > Format Data > type “yes” to format data.
 This is important to disable encryption.
 This step will factory reset your phone, so make sure that you’ve backed up the entire data at hand.

-- Now go back to the main menu in TWRP Recovery and tap “Reboot > Recovery”.
+- Go back to the main menu in TWRP Recovery and tap “Reboot > Recovery”.
 This will once again reboot your phone in TWRP.

-- Now make sure that you’ve copied the SuperSU.zip and dm-verity.zip files in external SD Card or USB OTG, if not then transfer both these files to your external SD Card by using MTP mode in TWRP now.
-Once you’ve the files, tap “Install > locate the SuperSU.zip according to the location where you copied > flash it”.
+- Make sure that you’ve copied the SuperSU.zip and dm-verity.zip files in external SD Card or USB OTG, if not then transfer both these files to your external SD Card by using MTP mode in TWRP now.
+Once you have the files, tap “Install > locate the SuperSU.zip according to the location where you copied > flash it”.

-- Now once again tap “Install > locate the dm-verity.zip file > flash it”.
+- Once again tap “Install > locate the dm-verity.zip file > flash it”.

-- Once done flashing, reboot your phone to system.
+- After flashing, reboot your phone to the system.

 - That’s all.
 You’re rooted and have a TWRP recovery installed.
 Best of luck.

-- As it boots up, checkout the SuperSu in application drawer.
-Also install BusyBox from Play Store.
+- As it boots up, check out the SuperSu in the application drawer.
+Also, install BusyBox from Play Store.